Our hot tub ideas are just what you need if you're wondering how to create the perfect garden retreat.

 Have you heard of the phrase ‘forest bathing’?
 It's an idea from Japan (and otherwise known as shinrin-yoku), and it’s all about zenning out amongst trees.
 It’s known to help de-stress and boost wellbeing, in a natural and mindful way.
 Forestry England has written a handy forest-bathing guide (opens in new tab) on exactly how to do it, if you want to know more.

-4. Position to make the most of a view
+8. Position your spa to make the most of a view

-If you’re lucky enough to have a sea view, then why not position your hot tub to make the most of it?
+If you're lucky enough to have a sea view, be sure to position your hot tub to make the most of it.
 The sight of soft waves and the ocean breeze will certainly help you drift away to calmer lands.
 Who needs a book?

 However, not all of us are oceanside.
 So, instead, think about where the best views are in your garden and move your hot tub to suit.
-Your favourite rose bush or border, for example, will make lovely features to look at whilst you relax.
+Your favorite rose bush or border, for example, will make lovely features in your hot tub surrounds as you can admire them as you relax.

-A nearby seating area keeps things social, or is the perfect place for a spot of lunch (before jumping back in, obviously!).
+A nearby seating area keeps things social, or is the perfect place for a spot of lunch.

-Good garden lighting ideas are a real mood-booster, so just imagine what happens when you combine it with a hot tub!
-An ultimate zen-out zone, that’s what.
+Good garden lighting ideas can be a real mood booster, so just imagine what happens when you combine them with a hot tub.
+An ultimate zen-out zone that can be enjoyed after dark, that's what.

-It’s always nice to light candles with your bath for a solo-pamper session, and you can do just the same outside.
-This beautiful example from Canopy & Stars uses a mixture of candles, lanterns and star-shaped lights to transport guests straight into a fairytale.
-Enjoy the twinkling reflections and breathe in...and out...
+It's always nice to light candles with your bath for a solo-pamper session, and you can do just the same outside.
+This beautiful example from Canopy & Stars (opens in new tab) uses a mixture of candles, lanterns, and star-shaped lights to transport guests straight into a fairytale.

 A tub this size is also perfect for small garden ideas, providing all of the indulgence whilst taking up less space.
-Plus, ones that are wood-fired will heat up quickly and are totally low maintenance.
-You’ll also get to enjoy the hint of woodsmoke on the air, whilst you admire the view.
+Plus, wood-fired ones will heat up quickly and are totally low maintenance.
+You'll also get to enjoy the hint of woodsmoke on the air, whilst you admire the view.

 It's lovely to sit back and look at the stars from the comfort of a hot tub.
 But not every night is crystal clear – sometimes clouds block the view.